finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

   - Move to discard/delete
 - Allow card zones to be defined within certain segments of the play area (i.e. lands/creatures/etc)
 - Allow for contextual setting what card action to do when a card is double-clicked
-- Press and hold (or right-click) on a card to bring up a context menu with the full list of possible card actions
+- Add context menu with the full list of possible card actions
 - Support special action buttons (i.e. button to reset rotation for all cards, button to turn all cards faceup, etc.)
 - Allow cards to snap to each other when moving them
 - Support grouping for cards